Okimoka/console.image/README.md

 ![Alt text](http://i.imgur.com/yOW4Pzi.jpg)

 #####Usage
-console.image("url", offsetX, offsetY);
+`console.image("url", offsetX, offsetY);`

-(only works if 'Access-Control-Allow-Origin' header is present on the requested resource, e.g. wikimedia or imgur) or if the image is on your server console.image("path/to/image.png", offsetX, offsetY);
+(only works if 'Access-Control-Allow-Origin' header is present on the requested resource, e.g. wikimedia or imgur).

-offsets default to 0
+Offsets default to 0.
 Supports transparency.

 #####How it works
 Request to the resource is made, image saved in base64.
 A temporary canvas is created in which the image is drawn.